ansys/ansys-pyensight-vscode/README.rst

 * Use supplied snippets to simplify the scripting experience.
   Just start typing any of the snippets and press tab on the highlighted one to get useful code for your Python script..
-  Here is a brief list of the snippets currently available:
+  Here is a list of available snippets:

    - *LocalLauncher / locallauncher*
    - *DockerLauncher / dockerlauncher*